kyma-project/kyma/docs/01-overview/02-main-areas/README.md

 ### ...And what about the UI?

-Kyma provides you with two interfaces that you can use for interactions:
+Kyma provides two interfaces that you can use for interactions:

-- [Console UI](link) - a web-based administrative UI that allows you to administer the Kyma functionality and manage the basic Kubernetes resources.
+- [Console UI](link) - a web-based administrative UI for the Kyma functionality and to manage the basic Kubernetes resources.
 - [Kyma CLI](link) - a CLI to execute various Kyma tasks, such as installing or upgrading Kyma.